blagojce95/ml_project2/README.md

     ├── train_LSTM.py                   # Script for training the LSTM model
     └── train_LSTM_CNN.py               # Script for training the LSTM-CNN model

-## Running
+## Reproducing our results

-Before running the model, please unzip the `data.zip` file in the `data` folder and the `LSTM.zip` file in the `models_checkpoints` folder.
-To reproduce our results run the following command:
+In order to reproduce our results, please unzip the `data.zip` file in the `data` folder and the `LSTM.zip` file in the `models_checkpoints` folder.
+Then, to obtain the same predictions as us run the following command:

 ```
 python run.py